40 of the Top Christmas Gifts Over the Years!

 29.)
 1992 – Barbie Dream House

 The Barbie dream house was a huge hit for Christmas in 1992.
-The house came with 3 moveable parts.
+The house came with three moveable parts.
 The windows and doors even opened and closed.
-Every room was furnished and it came with over ninety accessories in all.
+Every room was furnished, with over ninety accessories in all.

 30.)
 1993 – Talkboy

-The Talkboy was first thought of as a prop for the 1992 film Home Alone 2.
-There was a huge demand for a real one so eventually, a retail version was created.
-It became one of the most sought after toys.
+The Talkboy was first considered a prop for the 1992 film Home Alone 2.
+There was a massive demand for a real one, so a retail version was eventually created.
+It became one of the most sought-after toys.
 The creators had to pull ads for it because they couldn’t keep up with the demand.

 31.)
 1994 – Mighty Morphin Power Rangers

 The Mighty Morphin Power Rangers started with a television series in 1993.
-The Power Rangers brought action, adventure and team work.
-This American series became a sensation in the ’90s and featured teenagers who would morph into superheroes to battle bizarre baddies.
-Toys and merchandise that were released that year sold by the thousands and in the years to come.
-In 1994, the action figures were flying off the shelves in time for Christmas.
+The Power Rangers brought action, adventure, and teamwork.
+This American series became a sensation in the ’90s, featuring teenagers who would morph into superheroes to battle bizarre baddies.
+Toys and merchandise released that year were sold by the thousands and in the future.
+In 1994, action figures were flying off the shelves in time for Christmas.

 32.)
 1995 – Beanie Babies

-Beanie Babies were stuffed animals that were filled with beans rather than stuffing.
+Beanie Babies were stuffed animals that were filled with beans rather than cramming.
 Kids and adults wanted to collect them all.
 In 1995, the sales went off the roof.
 People were selling rare Beanie Babies even on eBay.
-Today you can still buy updated style Beanies.

 33.)
 1996 – Tickle Me Elmo

 Elmo from Sesame Street was in huge demand as a Christmas present in 1996.
-The supply of this Tickle Me Elmo could not keep up with the demand.
-It lead to parents fighting for them in the stores.
+The supply of this Tickle Me Elmo needed help to keep up with the order.
+It leads to parents fighting for them in the stores.
 There is a rumor that someone purchased one for over $7,000!

 34.)
 1997 – Tamagotchis

-The original virtual reality pet, Tamagotchi was a hit in 1997.
-You had to feed, wash and take care of your little pet.
-If you didn’t take good care of them they would die.
-If your virtual pet dies, you would have to start all over.
+The original virtual reality pet, Tamagotchi, was a hit in 1997.
+You had to feed, wash, and care for your little pet.
+If you don’t take good care of them, they will die.
+If your virtual pet dies, you will have to start all over.
 By 2010, over 75 million Tamagotchi were sold.

 35.)
 1998 – Furby

 In 1998, the Furby was introduced.
 Furby is an electric furry friend.
 It would talk and blink its eyes.
-The demand was so high that come Christmas time the price of a Furby jumped majorly.
+The demand was so high that by Christmas time, the price of a Furby jumped significantly.
 Over 40 million Furby’s have been sold across the world.

 36.)
 1999 – Pokemon Cards